qognitive/fast-pauli/docs/getting_started.rst

     s = fp.PauliString('XYZ')
     A4 = A1 + s

-    # Apply A to a state or set of states
+    # Apply A to a state / vector or set of states
     states = np.random.rand(10, 8) + 1j * np.random.rand(10, 8)
     new_states = A.apply(states)